 Chilean regulations impose a series of restrictions on how Chilean pension fund management companies (Administradora de Fondos de Pensión, or "AFPs") may allocate their assets.
 In the particular case of financial issuers' there are three restrictions, each involving different assets and different limits determined by the amount of assets in each fund and the market and book value of the issuer's equity.
 As a consequence, limits vary within funds of AFPs and issuers.
-According to the Issuer's estimates in December 2016, the AFPs still had the possibility of being able to invest another U.S.\$9,338 million in the Bank via equity, deposits and fixed income.
-If the exposure of any AFP to Santander-Chile exceeds the regulatory limits, the Issuer would need to seek alternative sources of funding, which could be more expensive and, as a consequence, may have a material adverse effect on the Issuer's financial condition and results of operations.
+According to the Issuer's estimates in December 2018, the AFPs still had the possibility of being able to invest another U.S.\$11,781 million in the Bank via equity, deposits and fixed income.
+If the exposure of any AFP to Santander-Chile exceeds the regulatory limits or the regulatory limits are reduced, the Issuer would need to seek alternative sources of funding, which could be more expensive and, as a consequence, may have a material adverse effect on the Issuer's financial condition and results of operations.